ChristoPy/silk/README.md

   // a value returned from a function call cannot be accessed since its dynamic
   // and this makes more difficult to catch errors let name = Module.doSomething().dynamicValue
-  //   ┌─ error: SyntaxError
+  //   ╭─ SyntaxError: I was not expecting this.
   // 6 │  .
-  //   │  ^ I was not expecting this.
+  //   │  ^
-  // Expected: Import, Let or Function
+  //   • Expected: Import, Let or Function
   ```
 - [ ] **Reference to non defined nested value**
   This rule prevents you from accessing a path in an object that does not exist.